 The Party and Other Stories (Fox and Chick) by Sergio Ruzzier

-Charming watercolor illustrations in comic-panels accompany three stories of friendship that are filled with dry humor.
-I love how Ruzzier’s artwork captures nuances of emotion and personality which accompany the stories.
-Brilliant.
-Sure to be a favorite easy reader book for 5 and 6 year olds.
+Charming watercolor illustrations in comic panels accompany three stories of humorous friendship.
+I love how Ruzzier’s artwork captures nuances of the characters’ personalities.
+Sure to be a favorite easy reader book for 5- and 6-year-olds.

 Aggie the Brave by Lori Ries, illustrated by Frank Dormer

-Colorful illustrations match the basic sentences which tell the story of Aggie the dog who must go to the vet to get spayed, stay overnight and heal at home.
+Aggie the dog who must go to the vet to get spayed, stay overnight, and heal at home.
 The story teaches about the process at the vet as well as what to expect – like the stitches and cone she must wear post-surgery.
 I love the way the little boy owner imagines that Aggie is not a cone-head but a LION.

 Days with Frog and Toad by Arnold Lobel (series)

 Giggle and share in the daily life of two best but very different friends.
-An enchanting and a first grade favorite!
+An enchanting classic and best selling favorite early reader book seriies!

 Lunch, or WHAT’S THAT?
 Freckleface Strawberry by Julianne Moore, illustrated by LeUyen Pham

 Kids will easily relate to this book about the curious (gross, terrifying) foods served in the school cafeteria.
-I’m impressed with this funny story.
+Funny!